Published on 30/12/2025

 Introduction:

 Moisture content within pharmaceutical capsules is a critical quality attribute that can significantly affect the product’s efficacy, stability, and shelf life.
 Both hard and soft gelatin capsules are particularly susceptible to moisture variations, which can lead to changes in the capsule’s physical properties, dissolution rate, and bioavailability.
 Despite its importance, the pharmaceutical industry often faces challenges in implementing robust, real-time monitoring methods for moisture content during capsule production and storage.
-This article delves into these challenges, explores potential
+This article delves into these challenges, explores potential solutions, and outlines the regulatory landscape surrounding moisture content monitoring in capsules.

 Challenges and Issues: